ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 favPlaces = gson.fromJson(jsonFavPlaces, new TypeToken<HashMap<String, DineMerchantPreference>>() {
     }.getType());
 ```

 During initialization, it relies heavily on GSON's reflection causing multiple heavy processing that blocks the main thread.
 The New York Times have written an excellent post on [Improving their Startup Time][newyorktimes_improvingstartuptime] where they go through the same problems.
 They solve it by using [gson with custom type adapters][gson_custom_types].
-On our side, most of our objects are not used in the firsts seconds of startup, so we should be okay just creating them in a background thread.

 ### Don't put all eggs is the same basket
-UserPreferences is maybe the more trickier.
+UserPreferences is maybe the most trickier of all.
 We needs his data to be displayed in the first ```Activity```.
 But this class have multiple problems, it's a **full static** class grouping very different data.
 So even if we need a little portion of it, it needs to be initialized fully.
-First we should split the data under a same package a bit like this:
+So we will begin by splitting everything under a same package.
+I settled on this:
 - UserPreferences/```LastCities.class```
 - UserPreferences/```FavoritePlaces.class```
 - UserPreferences/```FavoriteCurators.class```